neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-week/brainglobe.md

 # Track: BrainGlobe

 The BrainGlobe Initiative provides easy-to-use tools to analyse brain histology data (e.g. serial section two-photon, lightsheet).
-This track will guide participants through hands-on tutorials to
+This track will guide participants through hands-on tutorials to learn how to use BrainGlobe.

 ::: {admonition} Target audience
 :class: note